-- 2. Submit a high school transcript or GED, and official college transcripts from all previously attended colleges. - 3.
+- 1. Complete the Application for Admission online at www.uaht.edu. - 2.
+Submit a high school transcript or GED, and official college transcripts from all previously attended colleges. - 3.
 Provide proof of two (2) immunizations against measles, mumps, and rubella (MMR).
-This requirement is mandatory for those students born after January 1, 1957, who plan to enroll for full-time coursework. - 4.
+This requirement is mandatory for those students born after January 1, 1957. - 4.
 Take a placement test.
 Students enrolling must submit ACT or SAT scores or take the Next Generation ACCUPLACER exam administered at the College.
 Students must complete all required tests before registering for classes.
 No transcripts or tests are required for community education courses.
 The enrollment category of each student will be established initially on the best information available and will be re-evaluated based upon the student's goals, test scores, past performance, and academic progress during each registration period. - 5.
 Be evaluated for the purpose of determining conditional or unconditional admissions status.